Lyme disease: Early localized infection

-Early localized infection can occur when the infection has not yet spread throughout the body.
-Only the site where the infection has first come into contact with the skin is affected.
-The initial sign of about 80% of Lyme infections is an erythema migrans (EM) rash at the site of a tick bite, often near skin folds such as the armpit, groin or back of the knee, on the trunk, under clothing straps, or in children's hair, ears or neck.
+Approximately 80% of Lyme infections begin with a rash of some sort at the site of a tick bite, often near skin folds such as the armpit, groin, back of the knee, or the trunk under clothing straps, or in children's hair, ears, or neck.
 Most people who get infected do not remember seeing a tick or a bite.
-The rash appears typically one or two weeks (range 3–32 days) after the bite and expands 2–3 cm per day up to a diameter of 5–70 cm (median 16 cm).
+The rash appears typically one or two weeks (range 3–32 days) after the bite and expands 2–3 cm (around 1 inch) per day up to a diameter of 5–70 cm (2 to 28 inches) (median is 16 cm; 6 inches).

 The rash is usually circular or oval, red or bluish, and may have an elevated or darker center.
-In about 79% of cases in Europe but only 19% of cases in endemic areas of the U.S. the rash gradually clears from the center toward the edges, possibly forming a "bull's eye" pattern.
-The rash may feel warm but usually is not itchy, is rarely tender or painful and takes up to four weeks to resolve if untreated.
+This rash is termed an erythema migrans (EM), which translates as "migrating redness."
+In approximately 79% of cases in Europe, this rash gradually clears from the center toward the edges, possibly forming a "bull's eye" or "target-like" pattern.
+This clearing only happens in 19% of cases in endemic areas of the United States.
+The rash may feel warm, usually is not itchy, is rarely tender or painful, and takes up to four weeks to resolve if untreated.

-The EM rash is often accompanied by symptoms of a viral-like illness, including fatigue, headache, body aches, fever and chills but usually not nausea or upper-respiratory problems.
+The Lyme rash is often accompanied by symptoms of a flu-like illness, including fatigue, headache, body aches, fever, and chills [though usually neither nausea nor upper-respiratory problems].
 These symptoms may also appear without a rash or linger after the rash has disappeared.
-Lyme can progress to later stages without these symptoms or a rash.
+Lyme can progress to later stages without a rash or these symptoms.

 People with high fever for more than two days or whose other symptoms of viral-like illness do not improve despite antibiotic treatment for Lyme disease, or who have abnormally low levels of white or red cells or platelets in the blood, should be investigated for possible coinfection with other tick-borne diseases such as ehrlichiosis and babesiosis.

+Not everyone with Lyme disease has all the symptoms.
+Many of these symptoms can also occur with other diseases.
+This can make obtaining a diagnosis particularly challenging, especially with the rise of co-infection.

+Asymptomatic infection exists, but some studies suggest that this occurs in less than 7% of infected individuals in the United States as opposed to about 50-70% of cases in Europe.